directus-labs/guest-authoring/next-auth-with-directus/index.md

 #### Creating the Registration UI

-In the `app` folder, create a new folder called `register`; inside of this folder, create two new files, `form.tsx` and `page.tsx`.
+In the _app_ folder, create a new folder called _register_; inside of this folder, create two new files, _form.tsx_ and _page.tsx_.

-The `form.tsx` will contain the registration form and the `page.tsx` will serve as the page rendered on the browser.
+The _form.tsx_ will contain the registration form and the _page.tsx_ will serve as the page rendered on the browser.
-Add the following content to `form.tsx`:
+Add the following content to _form.tsx_:

+`app/register/form.tsx`

 ```tsx
 "use client";